KulunuOS/KulunuOS.github.io/_posts/2022-02-28-Assembling.md

 ### 1. Assembly Sequence planning

-The process of assembly sequence planning is a highly constrained problem.
+Assembly sequence planning is very difficult to formulate into an algorithm due to constrained nature of the problem.
+Fundamentally an assembly is constrained by the contacts with other parts..
 However, it is easier to define the constraints when the assembly is in assembled state.
 Therefore, **Assembly by Disassembly Planning (ADP)** has been the most go-to approaches when planning assembly sequences.
 They also fall under graph based methods

 Explain the historical methods from review paper here >> emphasize the use of geometrical analysis. then go to <a href="#Ghandi2015">Ghandi et al(2015)</a> "assemble them all" and mention about use of physics simulations for cheching collision. and they dont consider stability, gravity etc

-Introduc ASAP which formulate the disassembly graph as a GNN solution.
+Introduc <a href="#Tian2023"> ASAP.(2023)</a> which formulate the disassembly graph as a GNN solution.

-Multi-level reasoning paper as a transformer based solution -- is also a ADP solution.
+ <a href="#Zhu2023b"> Zhu et al.(2023)</a> introduced Multi-level reasoning paper as a transformer based solution -- is also a ADP solution.

 ### 2. Assembly Pose estimation